 In May 2020 we opened our first submissions window for both pamphlets and debut collections and were overwhelmed with the response.
-In March 2021 we will be opening up again, this time for full collections only, some of which we will publish in 2022/23.
+Now they are open again (until midnight on March 31st) this time for full collections only, some of which we will publish in 2022/23.
 We’d love to read your work!
 Please read below for all details of how and when to enter.

 What are we looking for?